fiskl-accounting/help-docs/docs/Core-Features/Accounting/journal-entries.md

   - See how to [create a manual](Journal-Entry-Guides/create-manual-transactions.md) transaction
   - See how to [create a split](Journal-Entry-Guides/create-manual-transactions.md) transaction
   - See how to [create a matched](Journal-Entry-Guides/create-manual-transactions.md) transaction
-  - See how to [create an accounts receivable](Journal-Entry-Guides/create-manual-transactions.md) transaction
+  - See how to [create an Accounts Receivable](Journal-Entry-Guides/create-manual-transactions.md) transaction
-  - See how to [create an accounts payable](Journal-Entry-Guides/create-manual-transactions.md) transaction
+  - See how to [create an Accounts Payable](Journal-Entry-Guides/create-manual-transactions.md) transaction
   - See how to [create an opening balance](Journal-Entry-Guides/create-manual-transactions.md)

   </TabItem>